Skip to content

 Use a consistent color scheme to give a cohesive look and feel throughout the wedding.
 A carefully chosen color palette brings together different elements of the wedding, such as the couple’s attire, floral arrangements, and décor, to create a unified visual experience.
 This allows photographers to capture a consistent and polished look, making for a more visually appealing overall collection of photos.
 For couples interested in an album, photobook, wall art, video display, or social posts, a consistent look translates into more visually appealing pictures that capture the mood and atmosphere of the event.

-The warm and earthy colors of brown and green at this wedding table make a memorable winter wedding color scheme.
-Included are ivory candles, pinecones, and leaves on a wooden centerpiece, water glasses, green napkins, and single-serve containers of Cocoa Crispies brand cereal.
+The table settings at this wedding included candles, pinecones, and leaves on a wooden centerpiece, water glasses, green napkins, and single-serve containers of Cocoa Crispies brand cereal.

 Colors often have a powerful effect on our emotions.
 Choosing the right palette sets the tone and mood of your wedding.
 Explore these five color combinations for effective mood-setting.